osama-alk/neural-matlab/README.md

-# Neural network for the recognition of handwritten characters implemented in MATLAB
+# Neural network for the recognition of handwritten digits implemented in MATLAB

 This was made as a project for my scientific computing class.